Secondary Education And Teaching Requirements

 Secondary education teachers work in high schools, where they teach students a particular subject area, such as history, English, science or mathematics.
 Most aspiring secondary school teachers obtain a degree in the field they wish to study, while concurrently taking education classes and completing a student teaching experience.
 For example, someone who wants to be a high school science teacher might major in biology or chemistry.
 Some schools also offer music education or reading education degrees.
 These specialized degrees usually allow graduates to obtain a license to teach students at all grade levels, including the secondary level.

-Secondary Teacher Education Careers
+Secondary Education And Teaching Careers

 |Career||% of graduates||% of population||Multiple|